 Take-home work is a part of the learning process and increases as students move through the grades.
-It provides practice on skills presented in school, an opportunity for creative thought at home, and family involvement (for example, Math Home Links).
+It provides practice on skills presented in school, an opportunity for creative thought at home, and family involvement.
 Additionally, time spent in recreational reading is an important daily activity to boost student achievement.
 Generally, ten minutes per grade level should be expected.
 All assigned homework is expected to be completed.

-Homework for absences due to vacations needs to be made up after the child returns to school.
+Homework for absences due to vacations need to be made up after the child returns to school.